|

 a bannerstone, and pottery fragments, all professionally

-assessed as being from around 2000 years BP, and absolutely
+assessed as being from before 2000 years BP, and absolutely

 nothing definitively identifiable as culturally of the